-Wagner's masterpiece, the ultimate symbol of mutual love unhappy1, staged by Christoph Marthaler in Bayreuth.
+Wagner's masterpiece—the ultimate symbol of tragic love—brilliantly staged by Christoph Marthaler in Bayreuth.

 Photo ©: Enrico Nawrath

 Katharina Wagner (stage director), Sebastian We...